vincentroyce/project-astro/src/pages/posts/post-2.md

 type: "Article"
 summary: "Are you learning Astro too?
 Or maybe you’re a bit ahead of me — I’d love any tips or cool things you’ve discovered.
 Drop a comment or reach out on Twitter or GitHub."
 tags: ["beginner", "astro", "blogging", "dynamic", "styling"]
+paragraphs: ["Welcome back to my learning series on Astro!
+If you missed my first post, I talked about getting started, why Astro caught my attention, and what I hoped to explore.
+Now that I’ve spent a bit more time with it, I’m back with Part 2 — and things are getting more exciting. 🚀"]
 ---